 Reve 2.0 Introduces Layout Based Generation for Precise 4K Image Control

 Reve has launched Reve 2.0, a 4K image model built on a layout-based architecture.
-Instead of interpreting text prompts, this system uses a Large Layout Model (a model trained for spatial reasoning) derived from Qwen to represent images as structured code.
-Every element is addressable, allowing for precise control over size and location.
+Instead of interpreting text prompts, the system uses a model (trained for spatial reasoning) derived from Qwen to represent images as structured, addressable code.
+Every element has a defined location and size, allowing for precise control.

 Model